 Biocompatibility evaluation of respiratory gas pathways in healthcare applications

-Respiratory medical devices are very numerous and used in many areas of medicine.
 They range from the complex (e.g. flow meters) to the simple (e.g. hoses and tubes), and can be used in a wide variety of therapies (oxygen therapy, anesthesia, ventilation).

 The first part of the standard states that tests to assess the biocompatibility evaluation of breathing gas pathways must be carried out as part of a risk management process.
 This logically imposes a notion of conformity on all respiratory medical devices.